 (Photo Source of First Dime Image: Jerry "Woody" from Edmonton, Canada [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons)

 Keep a watch on your pocket change for special or older coins that might show up there.
 Keep a guide book for Collectible coins handy and whenever you discover a coin in your pocket that appears just a little different from the others, look it up.
 You will be amazed at the coin collection that you can acquire by simply saving the older or rare coins that you can find in your pocket change.

 A guide book is a valuable aide in helping you find those rare but valuable coins.
-Guide books for collecting coins covers coins across North America.
+Guide books for collecting Canadian Coins generally cover coinage across North America.
 As many coins have a tendency to travel between countries this guide makes it easy to identify rare or collectible coins which you might discover in your change.

 1908, 1915, 1933, 1934, 1935, and 1948 are dates to watch for on the Canadian 10 cent coins in your change.
 The number of dimes minted in those years was much lower than on other years.